 It sure is nice to have a balcony stateroom on a cruise.
 You gotta love those mesmerizing ocean swells, the warm sea breeze, those beautiful island vistas on the horizon, the occasional seagull flying by, and the soothing sound of the surf.

-But balcony cabins on cruises can also be very expensive.
+But balcony cabins on cruises can also be very expensive!
 Splurging on a veranda stateroom can be difficult to justify for those who are traveling on a budget.
-That’s why we’ve deeply investigated the many different ways of how to get a free balcony cabin upgrade on a cruise ship.
+That’s why we have deeply investigated the many different ways of how to get a free balcony cabin upgrade on a cruise ship.

-As we’ve taken many cruises all around the world during the past five years, we’ve been quite successful with these tactics to score a free balcony upgrade.
-So we’re now revealing all our tips in this post to show what works to actually achieve a free upgrade to a cruise cabin after purchase.
+As we’ve taken dozens of cruises all around the world totaling over a half year at sea, we’ve been quite successful with these tactics used to score a free balcony upgrade.
+So we’re now revealing all our tips in this post to show what works to actually achieve a free cruise cabin upgrade.

-But we’re here to show you that cruise cabin upgrades are absolutely is possible.
-In fact, we’re living proof as we managed to score a free balcony upgrade in about half the cruises we take!
+But we’re here to show you that cruise cabin upgrades are absolutely possible.
+In fact, we’re living proof as we managed to score a free balcony upgrade on about half the cruises we take!
+It can just take a little work, know-how, and sometimes a bit of luck.

-We’ve gotten cruise cabin upgrades to balcony staterooms that were five times the cost of the little interior cabin we booked, for absolutely free!
-It doesn’t always work, as we’ve been denied upgrades a fair share of instances too.
-Yet having been successful in scoring free balcony upgrades on about 50% of the many cruises we’ve taken – that’s pretty good odds.
+We’ve been fortunate to receive cruise cabin upgrades to balcony staterooms that were five times the cost of the little interior cabin we booked, for absolutely free!
+But it doesn’t always work.
+We’ve been denied upgrades in a fair share of instances too.
+Yet having been successful in scoring free balcony upgrades on about half of the many cruises we’ve taken – that’s pretty good odds!

 Understand: Why It’s Difficult to Get a Free Cruise Cabin Upgrade